-Applications must be submitted by 5:00 pm on Monday, July 17, 2023.
-CJCC will not accept late applications, and an Applicant's failure to submit its application by the deadline will result in disqualification of the application.
+Applications must be submitted by 5:00 pm on Friday, September 20, 2024.
+CJCC will not accept late applications, and an Applicant's failure to submit its application by the deadline will result in disqualification of the continuation application.

-The application must be completed and submitted in accordance with RFA guidelines for submission or the proposal may be disqualified.
-The applications will be scored and funding will be determined through a competitive review process.
-Applications for funding may undergo reviews by CJCC staff, external peer reviewers/subject matter experts, the Survivors Advisory Council, the Victim Assistance Grants Committee, and the Council.
-Each application will be rated, utilizing a scoring review tool, if the application meets eligibility.
-Applications will undergo a financial and programmatic review.
+The application must be completed and submitted in accordance with the RFA guidelines for submission or the proposal may be disqualified.
+Applications for continuation funding will undergo reviews by CJCC staff, the Victim Assistance Grants Committee, and the Council.
 At any point during these reviews, a decision not to fund a project or any part thereof may be made.
 These decisions are within the complete discretion of CJCC.

-FY2023 VOCA Priorities:
+FY2024 VOCA Priorities: